How to configure out-of-band management on Cradlepoint routers

 - -p Specifies port.

-NOTE: When asked if your trust the host key; make sure to type “yes” and not “y.”
+- When prompted if you trust the host key, make sure to type “yes” and not “y.”

 This section provides the steps necessary to create and use OOBM connection profiles.

 - From the Devices dashboard, select the router and then click the Remote Connect menu.

 - Click Add/Edit for Out of Band Manager.